OpenSourceEconomics/econsa/docs/source/tutorials/index.rst

 Tutorials
 =========

-We provide several tutorials that showcase the use of `econsa`.
+We provide several tutorials that showcase the use case for ``econsa``.

 .. toctree::
-   :maxdepth: 1
+   :maxdepth: 0

-   eoq_example
+   eoq-model
    qualitative_analysis